fossabot/.github-11/profile/README.md

 [![OpenEBS Social Banner](https://github.com/openebs/community/blob/develop/images/forest-road-game-pixel-art_HERO_banner.png)](https://www.openebs.io/)

 ## [openebs.io](https://www.openebs.io/)
-OpenEBS is a Persistent block-mode Data Storage platform with an native vSAN fabric; for Kubernetes.
+OpenEBS is a Stateful Persistent block-mode Data Storage platform with an native vSAN fabric; for Kubernetes.
 We are CNCF member project.
 We are the largest global community of K8s storage users.<BR>
 <BR>
 Our project team was an early pioneering inventor of K8s **Container Native Storage** services (we invented the term).
 We conceived the vision of a Stateful Persistent data platform for K8s that is tightly integrated and natively embeded into the core of K8s.<BR>
 <BR>